-STEM Robotix adds a new Projects group
+STEM Robotix adds new groups and an Open House

 Now in it's third year of operations, STEM Robotix is a year-round facility for Upper Valley grade 3-12 students to explore, develop and progressively learn the key concepts of STEM (Science, Technology, Engineering & Math).